 This is definitely a comfort food dish.
-To me it’s like a warm crackling fire, comfy couch and a favorite blanket.
-I like to make this after a long cold day, après-ski, accompanied by a basic rice pilaf and crisp green salad with a light vinaigrette.
+To me, it’s like a warm crackling fire, comfy couch, and a favorite blanket.
+After a long cold day, I like to make Poulet à la Crème après-ski, with basic rice pilaf and crisp green salad with a light vinaigrette.
 Pair this dish with a Viognier, which has a lush, soft character and a bone-dry finish.
 The Viognier grape has a slightly higher alcohol content which perfectly compliments the rich sauce.
-As chefs, this is something we whip up for ourselves because it is quick and very rewarding.
+As chefs, this is something we whip up for ourselves because it is quick and gratifying.

 Poulet à la Crème

-- 4- lbs skinless chicken thighs with bones in (optional)
+- 3-4 lbs chicken thighs, skinless with bones in (optional)